MScBiomedicalInformatics/MSIB32500/lectures/lecture3.md

 ```
 Type **q** to exit

 Next we will create a script that performs the QC for each tissue (four files) based on the above template.
 You can use any text editor to write your script.
-Here we will use **nano** tool that is installed on TARBELL.
+Here we will use **nano** tool that is installed on GARDNER.

 ```bash
 nano run_fastqc_heart.pbs